Pilatus PC-24: Orders and deliveries

 At the May 2014 EBACE, Pilatus sold the initial production run of 84 units 36 hours after orders opened.
 This first batch of orders is to be delivered until early 2020.
 Orders were to reopen after publishing the aircraft's final performance data and assessing operators' feedback.
 Throughout its 40-year lifecycle, Pilatus plan to produce 4,000 units.

 A PC-24 was ordered to transport the Swiss Federal Council.

 When it was certified in December 2017, it was priced at US$8.9M.

-On 26 November 2018, the first of five was delivered to the Royal Flying Doctor Service of Australia, supplementing its 35 PC-12s single turboprops.
+On 26 November 2018, the first of five was delivered to the Royal Flying Doctor Service, supplementing its 35 PC-12s single turboprops.

 Unpaved and short 856 m runways should be allowed next, and it should enter service in early 2019 as an air ambulance with three beds and an electric stretcher loader.
 They feature individual oxygen, vacuum and power systems for patient monitoring and support installed under a supplemental type certificate by aircraft medical interiors specialist Aerolite AG, for $13 million complete each.

 It will replace a midsize Hawker 800XP operated in Western Australia since 2009, a gravel kit will be available by the end of the year, and Pilatus is working on operating on narrow runways, from 23 to 18 m.

 By May 2019, Pilatus had sold 30 units and reopened the PC-24 orderbook at the EBACE show, with about 80 delivery positions made available at a price of $10.7 million each, for late 2020 and 2021 deliveries.
 Of these new positions half were sold within days.
 The PC-24 had been granted European and US steep approach certification, including for London City airport's 5.5° approach and short runway, plus dirt and gravel runway operations.
 Rough-field certification was approved for grass, wet earth and snow operations in late January 2020.

 The 50th was delivered by October 2019, and the 100th by January 2021.

 In 2023, its equipped price was $M.